Be aware that your publication could already be registered in Pure.

-If a publication with a similar title appears in the search result, click on the title to open the publication.
+If you prior to your registration see a publication with a similar titles in the search result, click on the title to open the publication.
 Assess, based on the registered information, whether it is the same publication as the one you want to register.

 You can search directly in the "Publications" category.

-The "My Content" filter is turned on by default.
+Start by removing the filter "My COntent".
+This filter is turned on as default setting.
 When this filter is turned on, you will only see the publications that you are affiliated with.
-Remove this filter by selecting "Publications" from the menu and clicking on the "My Content" filter.
+Therefore, remove this filter by selecting "Publications" from the menu and clicking on the "My Content" filter.
 Uncheck the box under "Content I am affiliated with".
 This enables you to search among all publications in Pure, and not just publications you are affiliated with.